unipv-larl/GWC2025/registration.md

 There will be an administrative fee of 25 € deducted from each refund.

-## 📩 Invitation letters
+## 📩 Invitation letters for visa application

-Participants who need a **visa** to enter Italy may request an invitation letter by completing the form available at this link: [https://form.jotform.com/243261524683356](https://form.jotform.com/243261524683356).
+Participants who need a visa to enter Italy may request an invitation letter by completing the form available at this link: [https://form.jotform.com/243261524683356](https://form.jotform.com/243261524683356).

 It is the conference policy to only issue a letter of invitation to Speakers, Authors, Committee Members, and Attendees who have completed their registration and paid the conference fee.